danmichaelo/oppvasp/README.markdown

 ### OPPVASP -- Oslo Python Package for Vasp and Similar Packages

-OPPVASP is an attempt of a Python package wrapping together various pre- and post-processing scripts for VASP and perhaps other Ab Initio codes.
+OPPVASP is a wrap-up of various pre- and post-processing scripts for ab initio codes, mainly VASP.

+A warning: This code should not be considered stable, and it's structure is likely to change in the future.
-Please note: The code is in a very early development stage, and no parts of it can be considered stable.
-It may be useful for inspiration, but if you are looking for a good python pre-/post-processing pacakge, I would recommend ASE:
+If you are just looking for a good python pre-/post-processing package for ab initio codes, try ASE:
 <https://wiki.fysik.dtu.dk/ase/>.

 Some curent features: